lukso-network/docs/docs/standards/universal-profile/08-lsp10-received-vaults.md

 }
 ```

-This key represents a map key holding:

-- the index in the former array where the received vaults address is stored.
-- an [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) to easily identify the standard used by each vault smart contract, without the need to query the contracts directly.

-The key `LSP10VaultsMap` also helps to prevent adding duplications to the array, when automatically added via smart contract (e.g. a [LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)).

 ### Flow

 :::info Note

-The keys are also set on the **sender UniversalProfile** to remove the vault contract address when it's sent to the recipient.
+The keys are also set on the **sender Universal Profile** to remove the vault contract address when it is sent to the recipient.

 :::